 Our divisions are active members of their respective industry associations and committees.
-For example, Pharmaceuticals is represented on the boards of both the European (EFPIA) and the U.S. (PhRMA) pharmaceutical industry associations.
+For example, Pharmaceuticals is on the boards of both the European (EFPIA) and the American (PhRMA) pharmaceutical trade associations.
 In addition, Bayer is on the board of the Association of Research-Oriented Pharmaceutical Manufacturers (VfA) and is an active member of the German Medicines Manufacturers’ Association (BAH).
 Consumer Health has leadership functions in relevant industrial and trade associations.
 The member of the Bayer Board of Management responsible for Consumer Health is on the Board of Directors of the World Self-Medication Industry (WSMI).
-Divisional representatives are furthermore on the boards of regional self-medication associations, such as the Association of the European Self-Medication Industry (AESGP) and Cosmetics Europe (CE).
+Divisional representatives are additionally on the boards of regional self-medication associations, such as the Association of the European Self-Medication Industry (AESGP) and Cosmetics Europe (CE).
 The Crop Science Division is represented, for example, on the Board of Administration of CropLife International (CLI) – an international association for crop protection and plant biotechnology – as well as on the European Crop Protection Association (ECPA) and the Executive Committee of the German Association of the Agricultural Industry (IVA).
 In addition, Crop Science is represented on the Board of Administration and the Scientific Committee of the European Centre for Ecotoxicology and Toxicology of Chemicals (ECETOC).

-Crop Science is furthermore a supporter of the International Food Information Council (IFIC) and a member of the Biotech Innovation Organization (BIO), the world’s largest biotech trade association.
-Moreover, Crop Science holds memberships in the North American Council for Biotechnology Information (CBI), the European Seed Association (ESA), the biotech lobbying organization EuropaBio and the International Seed Federation (ISF), which represents the interests of the seed industry on a global level.
+Crop Science is also a supporter of the International Food Information Council (IFIC) and a member of the Biotech Innovation Organization (BIO), the world’s largest biotech trade association.
+Moreover, Crop Science holds memberships in the North American Council for Biotechnology Information (CBI), the European Seed Association (ESA), the biotech lobbying organization EuropaBio and the International Seed Federation (ISF), which represents the interests of the seed industry at a global level.
 Crop Science is likewise on the board of the German Association of Biotechnology Industries (DIB) and a member of the German Plant Breeders’ Association (BDP).